DAY 1 KUTAISI – GORI – TBILISI

 Visit the Holy Trinity Cathedral, commonly called Sameba ("Trinity" in Georgian).
 With its gold-topped roof, it’s easy to spot the Sameba in most places in the city and catch its golden light.
 The Holy Trinity Cathedral is the largest religious building in the area of the South Caucasus, and it’s the main cathedral of Georgia with the seat of the Catholicos Patriarch of All Georgia.

-DAY 2 TBILISI – ANANURI – KAZBEGI – GERGETI – TBILISI
+DAY 2 TBILISI – MTSKHETA – ANANURI – GUDAURI – KAZBEGI – GERGETI – TBILISI

 DAY 3 TBILISI – BAGRATASHEN – HAGHPAT – SANAHIN – DILIJAN – LAKE SEVAN – YEREVAN

 Breakfast.
 Check out from hotel.
-Drive to the Georgia -Armenia border and arrive at Sadakhlo-Bagratashen border crossing.
+Drive to the Georgia-Armenia border and arrive at the Sadakhlo-Bagratashen border crossing.
 After border formalities, change the guide and transportation.
 Start the Armenian part of the tour and continue to Alaverdi, the largest city in the Debed Canyon, an area rich with historical monuments and natural beauty.

+Visit the 10th century Haghpat Monastery (UNESCO World Heritage Site).
 Visit the moss-covered 10th century Sanahin Monastery, a fascinatingly detailed monastery complex, packed with ancient graves, darkened chapels and medieval gallery schools (UNESCO World Heritage Site).
-Visit the 10th century Haghpat Monastery.
-This pearl of a monastery, perched on the lip of the Debed Canyon, has a UNESCO World Heritage Site status, along with Sanahin Monastery.
 These two magnificent monastic complexes are among the most outstanding examples of Armenian religious architecture.

-Drive to Lake Sevan and stop in Dilijan, a resort town renowned for its charming nature and some traditional Armenian architecture.
-Stroll through the Dilijan’s Historic Center, the cobbled Sharambeyan Street with its collection of stone and wooden traditional houses, shops, restaurants, souvenir stalls and workshops.
+Drive to Dilijan, a resort town renowned for its charming nature and some traditional Armenian architecture.
+Stroll through the Dilijan’s Historic Center, the cobbled Sharambeyan Street, with its collection of stone and wooden traditional buildings, shops, restaurants, souvenir stalls and workshops.

 Continue to Lake Sevan.
-Lake Sevan’s outstretched blue waters and historic sights make it one of Armenia’s key places to visit.
+The lake's proximity to Yerevan, coupled with its cooler summer temperatures, outstretched blue waters and historic sights make it one of Armenia’s key places to visit.
 Walk up to the 8th century monastery of Sevanavank on Sevan peninsula.
 Continue to Yerevan.
 Check into a hotel.
 Overnight in Yerevan.